erfianugrah/cache-kv-purger/KV_COMMAND_GUIDE.md

 # KV Command Guide

-This document provides a guide to using the consolidated KV command structure in the cache-kv-purger CLI tool.
+This document provides a guide to using the verb-based KV command structure in the cache-kv-purger CLI tool.

 ## Overview

-The KV commands have been reorganized to follow a simpler, more intuitive verb-based structure.
-This means that instead of having deeply nested subcommands, you now have primary verb commands (`list`, `get`, `put`, `delete`) that work on both namespaces and keys.
+The KV commands follow a simple, intuitive verb-based structure.
+Instead of having deeply nested subcommands, you have primary verb commands (`list`, `get`, `put`, `delete`) that work on both namespaces and keys.

-> **Note**: The legacy command structure (e.g., `kv namespace list`, `kv values get`) is still available but marked as deprecated.
-All legacy commands will display a deprecation notice directing users to the equivalent consolidated command.
+> **Note**: The legacy command structure (e.g., `kv namespace list`, `kv values get`) has been removed.
+All KV operations now use the verb-based command structure described in this guide.

 ## Benefits